andremarcelonunes/Projeto-Shark-Attack/README.md

 ## Getting Started

 I started seeing the file and I could see that there were many problems on it.
-First ofall, the duplicated line were about 67,5% of all lines.
-The names of collumns were hard to interprete easly, very confused.
+First all, the duplicated lines were about 67,5% of all lines.
+The names of columns were hard to interpret easily, very confused!

-## Cleanning was a hard hard work!
+## Cleaning was a hard hard work!

 ### What I did to Cleanup?

-  * Delete empyt columns and no useful information on DataFrame
+  * Delete empty columns and no useful information on Dataframe
   * Investigating column age, lacked and unclear information on that
   * Fixing age with a dictionary, too many conditions to deal on that
-  * Creating a new collum called "new_age"
+  * Creating a new column called "new_age"
-  * Creating a Function for mapping Age collum and assigned the right value to new_age
+  * Creating a Function for mapping Age column and assigned the right value to new_age
-  * Some cases were marked as "check" in new_age, after analysing, they were deleted and new_age was converted to int64 type
+  * Some cases were marked as "check" in new_age cause seem ambiguous , after analyzing them, they were deleted and new_age column was converted to int64 type
-  * Regognizing species on DataFrame, based on print, it was created an excel file to fix it
+  * Recognizing species on DataFrame, based on print, it was created an excel file to fix it
-  * Based on excel file of scpecies, It was created a new DataFrame
+  * Based on excel file of species, It was created a new DataFrame
   * Merging both to create a new one called "tb_sharkattack_new"

 ### Start point of analisys